 Using a variety of ad types in your advertising campaigns also helps restaurant owners test and monitor their performance to determine which types are most effective for reaching the desired audience and achieving business goals.

-How Eat App helps you go from clicks to customers
+How Eat helps you go from clicks to guests

 Eat App is a cutting-edge restaurant management tool designed to help you go from clicks to customers.
 With its powerful set of features, restaurant businesses can improve their targeting, increase the effectiveness of their Facebook ads, and ultimately drive more bookings and revenue.